Adolescent pre-exposure prophylaxis (PrEP)

-One of the only facilities in North Texas providing PrEP human immunodeficiency virus (HIV) prevention treatment to adolescents and young adults
+Children's Health℠ is one of the only facilities in North Texas providing pre-exposure prophylaxis (PrEP) medication for human immunodeficiency virus (HIV) prevention treatment to adolescents and young adults.

 Pre-exposure prophylaxis, or PrEP, is a daily medication that lowers the chances of getting HIV in people who are at high risk of being exposed to the HIV virus, either through sexual activity or injection drug use.
 The treatment consists of taking a pill once a day.
 Follow-up visits are needed every three months for HIV testing, prescription refills and contact with your child’s doctor.

-What are the benefits of Adolescent Pre-Exposure Prophylaxis (PrEP) meds?
+What are the benefits of taking adolescent pre-exposure prophylaxis (PrEP) meds?

 Daily PrEP reduces the risk of getting HIV from sexual activity more than 90% when it’s taken as prescribed.
 The medication has been shown to reduce the risk of HIV in intravenous drug users by more than 70%.